nspcc-dev/neo-go/README.md

 #### Building on Windows

 To build NeoGo on Windows platform we recommend you to install `make` from [MinGW package](https://osdn.net/projects/mingw/).
-Then you can build NeoGo with:
+Then, you can build NeoGo with:

 ```
 make build